hughesadam87/pyparty/README.rst

 *Some key features include*:

 1. Pythonic **ParticleManager** for storing and manipulating particles from image labels OR builtin shapes.
+Some highlights of **Particles** include:
-       - All **Particles** share quick access to descriptors as well as general operations like rotations and translations.
+       - A common datastructure for array operations like rotations and translations.
+       - ``skimage`` descriptors promoted as primary attributes.
+       - Mapping and logical indexing (numpy style) on particle attributes, including descriptors.

 2. A **Grid** system for patterning particles, as well as mesh utilities for creating image backgrounds.